-- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHCP. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or go missing from care or from home. - Are at risk of modern slavery, trafficking or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in prison or are affected by parental offering. - Are in family circumstances presenting challenges for them, such as drug or alcohol misuse, adult mental health problems or domestic abuse or extreme poverty. - Misuse drugs or alcohol. - Have returned home to their family from care. - Are at risk of HBA such as FGM or forced child marriage. - Are privately fostered. - Are absent from education to such an extent that it is impacting on their learning. - Show emerging signs of abuse or neglect. - Are at significant risk of exclusion. - Attend an Alternative Provision. - Are looking to undertake gender re-assignment.
+- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHCP. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing/goes missing from education, home or care. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a Pupil Referral Unit - Are at risk of modern slavery, trafficking or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have a parent or carer in custody or is affected by parental offending. - Are in family circumstances presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues or domestic abuse. - Misuse of drugs or alcohol. - Are at risk of Honour Based Abuse such as FGM or forced child marriage. - Are privately fostered.